andris9/random-message/README.md

     - messageN.eml
 ```

 Exact format for the message file name does not matter as long as the extension is `.eml`.
-Messages need to reside in folders where folder name is formatted like this: `YYYY-MM`.
+Messages need to reside in folders where folder name is formatted like this: `YYYY-MM`, eg. "2016-07-21".
+You also need to have at least one email message file in every folder.

 ### get